Does this test have other names?

 What might affect my test results?

 Urine glucose tests are not as accurate as blood glucose tests.
 Many things can cause false-positives or false-negatives.
 For instance, the test actually reflects what your blood glucose level was a few hours earlier, so it might not be very accurate.
-Other factors that can affect your reading include certain medications and vitamin C. Even the light that the test strip is checked under can lead to a false reading.
+Other factors that can affect your reading include certain medicines and vitamin C. Even the light that the test strip is checked under can lead to a false reading.
 Because of all these issues, a blood glucose test is done whenever possible.

 How do I get ready for this test?

 You don't need to prepare for this test.
-Your health care provider will give you specific instructions on when to collect or test your urine and what to do before and after each collection.
+Your healthcare provider will give you specific instructions on when to collect or test your urine and what to do before and after each collection.